 As this course is being implemented progressively over time, prospective students who intend to apply for advanced standing should contact the faculty to seek advice on whether suitable units will be available for enrolment.

-- Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modeling problems
+Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modelling problems.

-- Gain practical skills using the latest computer technology to enable you to solve real-world problems and prepare you for a career in a wide range of areas such as finance, investment, information technology, environmental management, health, marketing, logistics, defense, media, education, and research.
+Gain practical skills using the latest computer technology to enable you to solve real-world problems and prepare you for a career in a wide range of areas such as finance, investment, information technology, environmental management, health, marketing, logistics, defence, media, education, and research.

 Your mathematics degree features common units in the first year, giving you the opportunity to explore the full range of mathematics majors before you choose your career specialization.